netgen/ibexa-site-api/docs/reference/configuration.rst

 You can also configure fallback manually, per view.
-This is done by configuring a view to render one of two special templates, depending if the fallback is from Site API to Ibexa views or the opposite.
+This is done by configuring a view to render one of two special templates, depending if the fallback is from Site API to Ibexa CMS views or the opposite.

-- ``@NetgenIbexaSiteApi/content_view_fallback/to_ez_platform.html.twig``
+- ``@NetgenIbexaSiteApi/content_view_fallback/to_ibexa/view.html.twig``

-  This template is used for fallback from Site API to Ibexa views.
+  This template is used for fallback from Site API to Ibexa CMS views.
 In the following example it's used to configure fallback for ``line`` view of ``article`` ContentType:

   .. code-block:: yaml

-      ezpublish:
+      ibexa:
           system:
               frontend_group:
                   ng_content_view:
                       line:
                           article:
-                              template: '@NetgenIbexaSiteApi/content_view_fallback/to_ez_platform.html.twig'
+                              template: '@NetgenIbexaSiteApi/content_view_fallback/to_ibexa/view.html.twig'
                               match:
                                   Identifier\ContentType: article

-- ``@NetgenIbexaSiteApi/content_view_fallback/to_site_api.html.twig``
+- ``@NetgenIbexaSiteApi/content_view_fallback/to_site_api/view.html.twig``

-  This template is used for fallback from Ibexa to Site API views.
+  This template is used for fallback from Ibexa CMS to Site API views.
 In the following example it's used to configure fallback for all ``full`` views:

   .. code-block:: yaml

-      ezpublish:
+      ibexa:
           system:
               frontend_group:
                   content_view:
                       full:
                           catch_all:
-                              template: '@NetgenIbexaSiteApi/content_view_fallback/to_site_api.html.twig'
+                              template: '@NetgenIbexaSiteApi/content_view_fallback/to_site_api/view.html.twig'
                               match: ~

 .. _show_hidden_items_configuration: